CONTACT US

 What is React.js

-React.js is a mix of simplicity and intense concentration on UX (user experience).
-However, you would need third-party solutions because React is responsible for just the View layer of the MVC model.
-For some developers, it’s a benefit because it allows for total freedom while choosing Model and Controller libraries.
+React.js is a mix of simplicity and focus on user experience.
+For the most part, it requires third-party solutions, as the library is responsible only for the View layer of the MVC model.
+Some developers consider it a plus, as it allows for total freedom while choosing Model and Controller libraries.

-React development services follows a declarative style of programming.
-The component-based approach allows for the highest speed and flexibility during building complex web applications.
+React development follows a declarative style of programming.
+The component-based approach allows for the highest speed and flexibility when building complex web applications.

-The motto of React is “Learn once, write everywhere” as there is the possibility of reusing the existing code in other projects in any way you like.
+The motto of React is “Learn once, write everywhere” as the existing code and React components can be reused in other projects in any way you like.

 ProsCons